Emeril Lagasse: Other

 He made a guest appearance on Jon & Kate Plus 8 during the show's 5th season to help celebrate its 100th episode in May 2009.

 Lagasse has appeared on the Home Shopping Network and QVC.

+Chef Elzar in the animated series Futurama uses similar catchphrases and may be inspired by Lagasse.

 Philanthropy and activism

 The Emeril Lagasse Foundation, founded in 2002, supports non-profit organizations and educational initiatives that create opportunities for children, especially for those from disadvantaged circumstances, to realize their full potential.

 Emeril Lagasse Foundation has distributed more than $6 million in grants for children's charities.
 Projects funded by the Foundation include an outdoor classroom, gardens, fresh foods cafeteria and teaching kitchen at Edible Schoolyard New Orleans and the Orlando Junior Academy's Edible Schoolyard as well as a new culinary kitchen house, an accessible learning kitchen for special needs students at St. Michael Special School, a four-year culinary arts program for high school students at New Orleans Center for Creative Arts, the Emeril Lagasse Foundation Hospitality Center at Café Reconcile, and hospitality training at Liberty's Kitchen for at-risk youth preparing healthy school meals.
 Each fall, the foundation hosts its signature annual fundraiser, Carnivale du Vin, which ranks among the Top Ten U.S. Charity Wine Auctions in Wine Spectator magazine.
 The Foundation introduced the charity indoor/outdoor food and music fest Boudin, Bourbon & Beer in 2011.
-In 2013 Lagasse was honored as James Beard Foundation Humanitarian of the Year.
+In 2013, Lagasse was honored as James Beard Foundation Humanitarian of the Year.

-In 2010 Lagasse appeared in a commercial to raise awareness of the Deepwater Horizon oil spill.
+In 2010, Lagasse appeared in a commercial to raise awareness of the Deepwater Horizon oil spill.
 Also starring in the commercial were Sandra Bullock, Peyton and Eli Manning, Jack Del Rio, Drew Brees, James Carville, Blake Lively, and John Goodman.